Health Care - Right at School

 *Locations and availability for these services may vary.
 Learn more about these services in the “Specialized Services” tab on this page.

 Behavioral Health Counseling Services

-Licensed mental health professionals can provide counseling and prevention services to help your child.
-They assist children to overcome life’s problems, feel better, manage their relationships with others and improve how they do in school.
+Nationwide Children’s licensed mental health professionals can provide comprehensive, preventive and therapeutic behavioral and mental health services year-round—in school and at home.
+Experts help children to overcome life’s problems, feel better, manage relationships and improve how they do in school.

 How does it work?